Climate change in Arizona: Pests

-"Warmer and drier conditions make forests more susceptible to pests.
+According to the EPA "Warmer and drier conditions make forests more susceptible to pests.
 Drought reduces the ability of trees to mount a defense against attacks from pests such as bark beetles, which have infested 100,000 acres in Arizona.
 Temperature controls the life cycle and winter mortality rates of many pests.
 With higher winter temperatures, some pests can persist year-round, and new pests and diseases may become established".